 - On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPO

 - The DPO will investigate the report, and determine whether a breach has occurred.
 To decide, the DPO will consider whether personal data has been accidentally or unlawfully:

-- Lost
+- o Lost

 - o Stolen

-- Destroyed
+- \circ Destroyed

-- Altered
+- o Altered

 - o Disclosed or made available where it should not have been

 - Made available to unauthorised people

-- The DPO will alert the Executive Headteacher.
+- The DPO will alert the Senior Leadership Team

 - The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
 (Actions relevant to specific data types are set out at the end of this procedure)

 - The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen

 - The DPO will work out whether the breach must be reported to the ICO.
 This must be judged on a case-by-case basis.
 To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

 - o Loss of control over their data

-- Discrimination
+- o Discrimination

-- Identify theft or fraud
+- o Identify theft or fraud

-- Financial loss
+- o Financial loss

-- Unauthorised reversal of pseudonymisation (for example, key-coding)
+- o Unauthorised reversal of pseudonymisation (for example, key-coding)

 - Damage to reputation

 - Loss of confidentiality

-- o Any other significant economic or social disadvantage to the individual(s) concerned
+- Any other significant economic or social disadvantage to the individual(s) concerned